 The number of online payments has more than doubled in the last 10 years and skyrocketed after the COVID-19 social distancing rules.
 As a company specializing in accounting, Codence has quite a few projects related to payment processing and reporting.
 One of our recent projects involved integrating the Authorize.Net payment platform in a FileMaker solution to process charges, refunds, and voids, and create and manage customer and payment profiles for secure payments.
-We took it even further and added card payments to a website that would process a charge and pass customer and payment profiles to FileMaker.
+We took it even further and added card payments to a website that would process charges and pass customer and payment profiles to FileMaker.

 Getting started with Authorize.Net

 While there are a lot of companies that can offer online payment processing, Authorize.Net was among the first pioneers in this field.
 Small businesses looking for a reliable payment solution can’t go wrong with this trusted digital payment platform backed by Visa.
-Authorize.Net has been around for more than 20 years offering a flexible and easy to work with API that we will explore in greater detail in this blog post.
+Authorize.Net has been around for more than 20 years offering a flexible and easy-to-work with API that we will explore in detail in this blog post.
 There is also a sample file that you can download to see one of the API calls to Authorize.Net in action.
 Keep in mind that it will work only with FileMaker 18 or higher.

 Whether you want to integrate Square, Stripe, PayPal, Clover, Authorize.Net, or some other credit card processor into your FileMaker solution, the first steps will be almost identical for all platforms.
 To get started, you need a free sandbox account and a set of credentials.
 Once you have an API login ID and transaction key, you are ready to start.

 The sample file that you can request below has everything needed to process a test charge and view the Authorize.Net API in action.
 As you’ll see, the credit card charge can be done in just a few lines of code.